 In short, LEED is a rating system for buildings, equivalent to a gas mileage rating for cars.
 Under LEED, buildings accumulate points for things such as saving energy, having accessible mass transit, and mitigating storm water runoff.
 Once the points are tallied, the building earns a LEED rating.
 The higher the tally, the more sustainable a building is.

-The LEED rating and certification system is the industry's gold-standard for environmentally sustainable building and is recognized industry-wide by architects, engineers, developers, and other building professionals, many of which have been designated "LEED Accredited Professional."
-The LEED AP designation is a highly sought-after credential by professionals in environmental sustainability roles, as well as law, real estate and other areas.
-That's where Everblue comes in.
-We train you to become a LEED AP!
+The LEED rating and certification system is the industry's gold-standard for environmentally sustainable building and is recognized industry-wide by architects, engineers, developers, and other building professionals.
+A LEED accreditation, such as LEED Green Associate, is a highly sought-after credential by professionals in environmental sustainability roles, as well as law, real estate and other areas.

 At Everblue, we train you to become an accredited LEED professional!

 Continue Reading - Page 3 of 5: LEED Credentialing Process